Twipped/CurvyAndTrans.com/posts/2019-04-03.1023.D0C809/index.md

 Here we see Neo searching the internet, trying to find Morpheus, knowing that Morpheus has the answers he seeks.

 The Internet opened up a massive gateway to trans support.
 Before the web exploded into mainstream use, information on trans identities was extremely hard to find and was largely religated to in-person support groups.
 The web was the great equalizer, however, and suddenly a wealth of data became available at your fingertips.
 One of the largest sites for this in the late 90s was Susan's Place, an online forum [which launched in 1995](https://planettransgender.com/susans-place-founder-susan-larson-comes-out/).
-If you searched google for transgender resources, Susan's Place was on page one.
-Even today, searching for most trans topics will still yield links forum threads on the site.
+If you searched the web for transgender resources, Susan's Place was on page one.
+Even today, searching for most trans topics will still yield links to forum threads on the site.

 Unfortunately, the site also tends to enable some of the less palatable sides of the trans community.
 I found Susan's Place when I was 16, and the conversations it held at the time only further reinforced my beliefs that my gender feelings were a fetish that I should be ashamed of.
-This is still sadly true of the site today, many of the site's patrons demonstrate fetishistic views on gender and transition.
-Thankfully, there are many other much higher ranked resources available now which are more accepting of different trans narratives, and those were the sites I found when I returned to google in 2017, sitting at a cluttered desk not that dissimilar to Neo's.
+Thankfully, today there are many other much higher ranked resources available which are more accepting of different trans narratives, and those were the sites that I found when I googled again in 2017, sitting at a cluttered desk not that dissimilar to Neo's.

 Incidentally, the song playing on Neo's headphones in this scene is Massive Attack's [Dissolved Girl](https://www.youtube.com/watch?v=6lcZ0redg1s).

-[Read the lyrics](https://genius.com/Massive-attack-dissolved-girl-lyrics), this song resonates heavily with being trans.
+> Shame, such a shame
+> I think I kinda lost myself again
+> Day, yesterday
+> Really should be leaving, but I stay
+>
+> Say, say my name
+> I need a little love to ease the pain
+> I need a little love to ease the pain
+> It's easy to remember when it came

 <div class="matrix-row lightbox">
   <a href="../05-1.jpeg"><img src="/images/filler.png" data-src="../05-1.sm.jpeg" alt=""></a>